nodiscc/xsrv/README.md

 ## Installation

-You will need a server (_host_), and a remote _controller_ machine from where you will deploy/administrate the server.
+You will need a server (_host_) to run your services, and a _controller_ machine to remotely deploy and administrate the server.

 ### Preparing the server

 See **[Server preparation](server-preparation.md)**

 ### Initial configuration/deployment

+From the _controller_:

 ```bash
 # clone the playbook